 Photographing people with the Sigma 105mm ART and not only at f/1.4

-A few things I’ve noticed so far:
+Here are a few things I’ve noticed so far:

-Sigma 105mm ART is great for photographing people, in particular outdoors or in wide, open spaces.
-That’s because, oftentimes, these locations allow enough distance between lens and the subject, while providing a background that can be easily “dissolved” into a nice bokeh.
+”Sigma 105mm ART is excellent for photographing people, particularly outdoors or in wide, open spaces.
+That’s because, often, these locations allow enough distance between the lens and the subject while providing a background that can be easily“”dissolved” into a nice bokeh.
+“Sigma 105mm ART is great for photographing people, particularly outdoors or in wide, open spaces.
+That’s because, often, these locations allow enough distance between the lens and the subject while providing a background that can be easily “dissolved” into a nice bokeh.

-For example, here’s an image from a photo shoot with activist and award-winning performer, Rev. Yolanda, for A&U Magazine–America’s AIDS Magazine
+For example, here’s an image from a photo shoot with activist and award-winning performer Rev. Yolanda for A&U Magazine–America’s AIDS Magazine

-The bokehmaster also helps create tack sharp images.
+The bokehmaster also helps create tack-sharp images.
 Word of caution, though: when shooting handheld, in particular when shooting verticals, because the lens is pretty heavy (about three pounds or 1.5Kg), your hands might get tired and start slightly shaking, especially at the end of a long photo shoot or a long day of shooting; that makes it difficult to steady the camera, and could lead to out-of-focus images, especially when shooting wide open at f/1.4.

-And here’s yet another example from my photo shoot with artist, activist and author Avram Finkelstein for the June 2019 cover of A&U Magazine–I shot the last two images posted with the article against the same background, using two strobes and umbrellas, and with the subject approximately at the same distance away from the background; the first of the two images was shot with the Nikon 28-300mm at f/4 and the last image was shot with the Sigma 105mm f/1.4 at f/1.4 1/250s.
+And here’s yet another example from my photo shoot with artist, activist, and author Avram Finkelstein for the June 2019 cover of A&U Magazine–I shot the last two images posted with the article against the same background, using two strobes and umbrellas, and with the subject approximately at the same distance away from the background; the first of the two images was shot with the Nikon 28-300mm at f/4, and the last image was shot with the Sigma 105mm f/1.4 at f/1.4 1/250s.

 I’ll be able to share more images soon.

-Until then and as always, thanks for stopping by!
+Until then, and as always, thanks for stopping by!

 These are amazing!
 Many thanks for who you are!